Obarun/66/doc/66-deeper.md

 ## Resolve files

 *Resolve* files are essentially [CDB](http://cr.yp.to/cdb.html) databases.
 They are independent of extra libraries, running daemons, or third-party programs.
 These files are lightweight and efficient to read and write.
 However, the downside is the inability to upgrade a field without rewriting the entire database whenever modifications are made to any fields.

+A resolve is never modified in place: the whole database is rebuilt in a temporary file under `%%livedir%%/tmp` and copied over the previous one, which is why a write needs a writable live directory and not only a writable destination.

 The size of the database varies based on its contents and typically ranges between 4-7 kilobytes.